-In this article we are going to explain how retail investor can invest in Government Securities (Bonds/T-Bills/G Sec) with Zerodha.
-What is Government Securities and what are the advantage of investment with Bonds/T-Bills compare to Bank FDs.
+In this article, we are going to explain how a retail investor can invest in Government Securities (Bonds/T-Bills/G Sec) with Zerodha.
+What is Government Securities and what is the advantage of investment with Bonds/T-Bills compare to Bank FDs.

 Government Securities are mainly divided in 2 categories -

 When Government of India needs money, they go to RBI for borrowing money.
 The RBI, auction the loan in the form of Bonds/T-Bills.
 In such case you are lending a part of overall loan the government is seeking.
 Against the loan, RBI will pay you periodic interest and also repay the principal at the end of the tenure.
 G-Bonds/T-Bills come under low risk and low return investment.

 In past G-Bonds/T-bills were issued to banks and/or large financial institutes with a minimum investment amount of Rs 5 Cr.
 In April 2018, RBI approved NSE to start taking this to retail investors.
 With this Retail Investors can invest in G-Bonds/T-Bills with Minimum of Rs 10,000 Investment and Max of Rs 2 Cr.

 Bonds and T-Bills are similar to an IPO, you can place a bid, once auction process is done, you will get the bonds in your demat account.
 In case bonds are issued at discount price, you will get a refund of difference in your bank account.
 Once bonds are listed, you can trade them in secondary market in case you want to exit.